Home/ Journal Bens Projects Binary Moon Archives About Ben Gillbanks Subscribe to Binary Moon updates

 The animation (motion capture) was amazing but there were a few parts that suffered from the dead eye syndrome, the fact that the characters looked a little like mannequins.
 The most realistic characters were the older ones, the younger people having skin that was too smooth and shiny.

-Beowulf - Crispin Glover
+Beowulf - Grendel played by Crispin Glover

 The film was also more graphic & violent than I had expected it to be - especially considering the rating.
 This may have been enhanced by the 3d'ness pushing the action in my face.